protocol/nft-website/docs/tutorial/end-to-end-experience.md

 ### Mint an NFT

 Once you have the local Ethereum network and IPFS daemon running, minting an NFT is incredibly simple.
-Just specify what you want to _tokenize_, give the NFT a name, and add a description to tell users what the NFT is for.
+Just specify the file that you want to _tokenize_, give the NFT a name, and add a description to tell users what the NFT is for.

 #### Create something to mint